bladder cancer symptoms

 How to Prevent Bladder Cancer

 As always, it is far easier to prevent cancer than it is to treat it.
-While some risk factors, such as age, being caucasian, being male, or having a bladder related birth defect are unchangeable, many of the other items that increase your chances of developing bladder cancer are related to toxins and toxic build up in the body and bladder.
+While some risk factors, such as age, being caucasian, being male, or having a bladder-related birth defect are unchangeable, many of the other items that increase your chances of developing bladder cancer are related to toxins and toxic build-up in the body and bladder.

-This includes exposure to environmental and occupational chemicals and toxins, exposure to radiation (especially from previous cancer treatments), having chronic bladder infections and irritations, as well as air pollution, pesticides, being a hairdresser, and certain cancer drugs and diabetes medications.
+This includes exposure to environmental and occupational chemicals and toxins, exposure to radiation (especially from previous cancer treatments), chronic bladder infections and irritations, as well as air pollution, pesticides, being a hairdresser, and certain cancer drugs and diabetes medications.
 (6, 7, 8)

 Don’t Smoke